Diffusion Models Memorize in Training -- and Generalize in Inference: Overfit in training does not imply overfit in inference

 \subsection{Strong conditioning amplifies memorization}

 Due to the high dimensionality of spaces in which diffusion models operate, they contain many regions in which the data manifold is sparsely supported.
 The data samples in these regions tend to be memorized and are not significantly less likely under the model than other data samples \cite{burg2021memorizationprobabilisticdeepgenerative}.
-This effect is exacerbated when modelling a conditional distribution, since it is supported by an even smaller subset of the dataset.
-Thus, model conditioning should amplify memorization, and the more specific the conditioning, the stronger the memorization, with text-to-image models being an extreme case.
+This effect is exacerbated when modeling a conditional distribution, since it is supported by an even smaller subset of the dataset.
+Thus, model conditioning should amplify memorization, and the more granular the conditioning, the stronger the memorization, with text-to-image models being an extreme case.
 To test this, we retrained EDM \cite{karras2022edm} on CIFAR-10 for 100M images across varying numbers of classes.
 Classes were computed algorithmically using k-means clustering in DINOv2 feature space.

-When comparing paired samples in pixel space (\ma), an increasingly granular model condition indeed exhibits a moderately increased generalization gap (\cref{fig:class-granularity}a).
-Additionally, this increase is more pronounced at higher noise levels and disappears entirely at lower noise levels,

-indicating that the condition primarily guides the early stages of the generation process.
-This is consistent with the toy model, though the effect here is weaker, likely because, unlike in the toy model, the conditional predictors are not independent across conditions.
-Although the right-shift remains visible, the increase in the generalization gap appears to be mitigated when comparing features of paired samples (\mb) rather than directly comparing the images (\cref{fig:class-granularity}b).
-Comparing the distributions of paired samples with the Fréchet Distance exhibits the same qualitative behavior (\cref{fig:class-granularity}c).
-It is unclear whether this is a consequence of using features rather than images or whether the additional noise in the evaluation pipeline with features obscures the trend.
+Under the reconstruction-based metric from \cref{sec:l2-metric}, an increasingly granular model condition indeed exhibits an increased generalization gap (\cref{fig:class-granularity}a).
+This is consistent with prior work, which found that conditioning on even uninformative random labels triggers memorization in diffusion models \cite{gu2025memorizationdiffusionmodels}.
+Additionally, we find that this increase is more pronounced at higher noise levels and disappears entirely at lower noise levels, indicating that the condition primarily guides the early stages of the generation process.
+This is consistent with the toy model (\cref{fig:toy-gaps}b), though the effect here is weaker, likely because, unlike in the toy model, the conditional predictors are not independent across conditions.
+Although the right-shift remains visible, the increase in the generalization gap appears to be mitigated when considering the L2-distance in feature space (\cref{fig:class-granularity}b).
+It is unclear whether this is a consequence of using features rather than images or whether the noise from applying a feature extractor to partially denoised samples obscures the trend.